Simone Lamsma

 See More

-In the 2024/25 season, Simone will return to the Cincinnati Symphony Orchestra, Houston Symphony, BBC Philharmonic, Antwerp Symphony, Orchestre Philharmonique de Strasbourg or Hallé Orchestra, among other engagements such as concerts with the Tonkünstler Orchester with new music director Fabien Gabel, Stavanger and Melbourne Symphony Orchestras and a tour with Amsterdam Sinfonietta.
-She will premiere a piece by Danish composer Thomas Agerfeldt Olesen, co-commissioned by the Danish National Symphony Orchestra and Vancouver Symphony, and will be Artist in Residence for the Dutch Radio Avrotros Series.
-In this context, she will, among several other performances, premiere a work by leading Dutch composer Joey Roukens at the Tivoli Vredenbrug Utrecht and Amsterdam Concertgebouw with Netherlands Radio Philharmonic and Markus Stenz.
+In the 2024/25 season, Simone returns to the Cincinnati Symphony Orchestra, Houston Symphony, BBC Philharmonic, Antwerp Symphony, Orchestre Philharmonique de Strasbourg and Hallé Orchestra, among other engagements such as concerts with the Tonkünstler Orchester, Stavanger and Melbourne Symphony orchestras, and a tour with Amsterdam Sinfonietta.
+She premieres a piece by Danish composer Thomas Agerfeldt Olesen co-commissioned by the Danish National Symphony Orchestra and Vancouver Symphony, and will be Artist in Residence for the Dutch Radio Avrotros Series.
+In this context, she will, among several other performances, premiere a work by leading Dutch composer Joey Roukens at the Tivoli Vredenbrug Utrecht and the Amsterdam Concertgebouw with the Netherlands Radio Philharmonic and Markus Stenz.

-In 2022, her most recent recording was released to great acclaim, featuring late works by Rautavaara, including a world première with Malmö Symphony and Robert Trevino for the Ondine label.
-Other recordings include Shostakovich’s first violin concerto and Gubaidulina’s in Tempus praesens with the Netherlands Radio Philharmonic under James Gaffigan and Reinbert de Leeuw on Challenge Classics and a recital album of works by Mendelssohn, Janáček and Schumann with pianist Robert Kulek, also on Challenge Classics.
+In 2022, her most recent recording was released to great acclaim, featuring late works by Rautavaara, including a world première with the Malmö Symphony and Robert Trevino for the Ondine label.
+Other recordings include Shostakovich’s first Violin Concerto and Gubaidulina’s In Tempus praesens with the Netherlands Radio Philharmonic under James Gaffigan and Reinbert de Leeuw on Challenge Classics, and a recital album of works by Mendelssohn, Janáček and Schumann with pianist Robert Kulek, also on Challenge Classics.

 HarrisonParrott represents Simone Lamsma for worldwide general management.